blockchainamm/melodic_minor_scale_simulator/README.md

 493.8833\
 523.2511

-The frequencies of notes in the C4 melodic minor scale in descending order\
+The frequencies in Hz of notes in the C4 melodic minor scale in descending order\
 523.2511\
 493.8833\
 440.0\